atheck/react-elmish/README.md

 ## Setup

 **react-elmish** works without a setup.
-But if you want to use logging or some error handling middleware, you can setup **react-elmish** at the start of your program.
+But if you want to use logging or some middleware, you can setup **react-elmish** at the start of your program.

 ```ts
 import * as Elm from "react-elmish";